 Parallelization.
 Due to the massive amount of data to process, we parallelized construction and query for shared-memory systems.
-ClaBS index construction we parallelized by building temporary indexes over batches of the documents and then merging them into larger indexes.
+Classic index construction we parallelized by building temporary indexes over batches of the documents and then merging them into larger indexes.
 For compact index construction we parallelized construction of the subindices.

-Pattern search in COBS can optionally be parallelized by processing disjoint partitions of the document scores in parallel and then selecting the top scores sequentially using a partial sort operation.
+Pattern search is parallelized by processing disjoint partitions of the document scores in parallel and then selecting the top scores sequentially using a partial sort operation.

 Memory Mapped I/O. For querying an index, we map the file into virtual address space using mmap.
-The necessary rows of the inverted Bloom filter index are then read using simple memory transfers.
+The necessary rows of the inverted Bloom filter index are then read using a simple memory transfer.
 We experimented with directly issuing asynchronous I/O commands, but found only a negligible performance advantage that did not outweigh the higher code complexity.